 - Click Done to create the workflow and add the corresponding button to the viz in the dashboard.

 Note: Remember that users must select a mark from the viz that you chose in the Select Sheet step.
-Until a mark is selected, the button is not available.
+Until a mark is selected, the button isn't available.
 Consider adding guiding text to the dashboard so users know exactly what viz to interact with and what will happen when they click the button.

 Use a workflow